-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Jackson et al 32 SR N=Not Primary: Primary: reported Efficacy Use of amantadine in seasonal prophylaxis Amantadine Patients receiving (≈20,000) Cocoodom Owing to low attack rates during trial periods, evidence for amantadine against vs seasonal prophylaxis or post-exposure Duration Secondary: Complications symptomatic, laboratory-confirmed influenza in seasonal prophylaxis was limited.
-One trial demonstrated a nonsignificant preventative effect among VS prophylaxis varied prevented, healthy adults (RR, 0.40; 95% CI, 0.08 to 2.03).
-Use of amantadine in healthy oseltamivir propriyiaxio (5 days to 9 hospitalization adults appeared to result in no difference in the incidence of acute respiratory weeks) prevented, length illness between treatment groups. vs of influenza illness, time to Use of oseltamivir in seasonal prophylaxis zanamivir return to normal Oseltamivir was efficacious against symptomatic, laboratory-confirmed VS activities, adverse events, influenza in healthy adults (RR, 0.24; 95% CI, 0.09 to 0.51; pooled estimate from two trials reported as a single publication).
-A protective effect of VS vaccination status, oseltamivir against symptomatic, laboratory-confirmed influenza was notable in placebo or no treatment antiviral resistance one trial among frail elderly patients living in residential care (98% with concomitant disease) (RR, 0.08; 95% CI, 0.01 to 0.63).
+Jackson et al 32 SR N=Not Primary: Primary: Jackson et al 32 SR N=Not Primary: Use of amantadine in seasonal prophylaxis Amantading (720.000) Ouving to low attack rates during trial pariade suidance for amantadine and trial pariade suidance for Jackson et al 62 SR N=Not Primary: Primary: Primary: reported Efficacy Use of amantadine in seasonal prophylaxis Amentading Detions receiving (~20,000) agingt Amanadurie Fallents receiving (~20,000) Owing to low attack rates during that periods, evidence for amantadure a gainst Seasonal prophylaxis Secondary.
+Symptomatic, laboratory-commed initidenza in seasonal prophylaxis was 5 prophylaxis varied prevented bealthy adults (PP, 0.40; 05% CL, 0.08 to 2.03).
+Use of amantading in bo y althy oseltamivir (5 days to 9 bospitalization adults appeared to result in no difference in the incidence of acute respir atory weeks) prevented length illness between treatment groups atory vs illness time to zanamivir Oseltamivir was efficacious against symptomatic, laboratory-confirmed activities, adverse influenza in healthy adults (RR, 0.24; 95% CI, 0.09 to 0.51; pooled estim ate vs from two trials reported as a single publication).
+A protective effect of vaccination status, oseltamivir against symptomatic, laboratory-confirmed influenza was not able in placebo or no treatment antiviral resistance one trial among frail elderly patients living in residential care (98% with concomitant disease) (RR, 0.08; 95% CI, 0.01 to 0.63).
 Use of zanamivir in seasonal prophylaxis A protective efficacy of 68% with zanamivir in healthy adults was demonstrated in one trial (RR, 0.32; 95% CI, 0.17 to 0.63; calculated by assessment group).
-Another trial demonstrated zanamivir to be efficacious in at-risk adolescents and adults (RR, 0.17; 95% CI, 0.07 to 0.44), with a nonsignificant preventative effect in older adults (1/946 with zanamivir vs 5/950 with placebo; RR, 0.20; 95% CI, 0.02 to 1.72).
-Use of amantadine in post-exposure prophylaxis One trial evaluating outbreak control in a boarding school setting demonstrated that amantadine was effective in preventing symptomatic, laboratory-confirmed influenza in healthy adolescents (RR, 0.10; 95% CI, 0.03 to 0.34).
-In another trial, amantadine demonstrated protective efficacy (RR, 0.59; 95% CI, 0.49 to 0.70) and ability to shorten the duration (P<0.05) and severity (P<0.01) of clinical influenza.
-Of note, the reporting of this trial was unclear.
-Use of oseltamivir in post-exposure prophylaxis A protective efficacy of 81% with oseltamivir against symptomatic, laboratory-
+Another trial demonstrated zanamivir to be efficacion us in at-risk adolescents and adults (RR, 0.17; 95% CI, 0.07 to 0.44), with a nonsignificant preventative effect in older adults (1/946 with zanamivir vs j.
+5/950 with placebo; RR, 0.20; 95% CI, 0.02 to 1.72).
+Use of amantadine in post-exposure prophylaxis One trial evaluating outbreak control in a boarding school setting demonstrated that amantadine was effective in preventing symptomatic, laboratory-confirmed influenza in healthy adolescents (RR, 0.10; 95% CI , 0.03 to U.34).
+In another trial, amantadine demonstrated protective efficacy (R .K, 0.59, $95%$ CI, 0.49 to 0.70) and ability to shorten the duration (P < 0.05) a 110 sevently (P<0.01) or clinical initialization of the reporting of this that w a5 Lise of oseltamivir in post-exposure prophylavis A protective efficacy of 81% with oseltamivir against symptomatic labor: atorv-